ufidon/ca/mod1/fp.md

 ---

-## 🍎 Creating and Normalizing Floating-Point Numbers
+## 🍎 Creating Floating-Point Numbers With Rounding
 Convert rational numbers into an **8-bit floating-point format** with the structure `(S,E,M)=(1,4,3)`.

 - **Steps**